awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/move-from-v1.md

 # Move from AWS IoT Greengrass Version 1<a name="move-from-v1"></a>

 AWS IoT Greengrass Version 2 is a new major version release of the AWS IoT Greengrass Core software, APIs, and console\.
-You can't use the AWS IoT Greengrass Core software v1\.x with the V2 APIs, and you can't use the AWS IoT Greengrass Core software v2\.0 with the V1 APIs\.
+You can't use the AWS IoT Greengrass Core software v1\.x with the V2 APIs\.
+Likewise, you can't use the AWS IoT Greengrass Core software v2\.0 with the V1 APIs\.
 However, by using some modifications, you can run your V1 applications on AWS IoT Greengrass V2\.

 **Topics**
 + [Differences between V1 and V2](#greengrass-v1-concept-differences)